 Google+ is based on a “circle” analogy, and this is where Google’s philosophy on sharing differs from Facebook.
 As stated in the interactive demo, “Circles makes it easy to put your friends from Saturday night in one circle, your parents in another, and your boss in a circle by himself — just like real life.”
 [LW: See “list” in Facebook]

 Unlike Facebook, where a user broadcasts updates to a large audience, Google+ allows a user to break their “friends” into subgroups.
-These groups can be family, friends, co-workers, etc. This allows for very targeted conversations.2.
-Stream
+These groups can be family, friends, co-workers, etc. This allows for very targeted conversations.

 The Google+ Stream is very similar to the standard timeline you’ve come to expect.
 However, your Circles are displayed, enabling a user to select and view a Stream for that particular circle.
 This is actually a very nice feature.
 [LW: you can do this in Facebook, and I use it a lot, but it’s cumbersome]